MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/om/Manage/How-to-Suspend-Monitoring-Temporarily-by-Using-Maintenance-Mode.md

-# How to Suspend Monitoring Temporarily by Using Maintenance Mode
+# How to suspend monitoring temporarily by using maintenance mode

 >Applies To: System Center 2016 - Operations Manager